 I have discovered a forgotten world of British cinema on Freeview Chanel 81; strange quirky dramas with a gritty realism and a dark quality, at times touches of surrealism and the grotesque, even though Adam Faith may be singing a song in a beatnik cafe.
 They are from my favourite period of 1959 - 1961, or just before or after and are wonderfully refreshing, in their style or simplicity ? but are not simple, their clarity of storyline perhaps.
-The Human Jungle in 1965 begins inexplicably with a beautiful Joan Collins slowly stripping off her clothes, striptease steps interspersed, walking naked with a glazed expression through a London underground in a manner which is almost Lynch Twin Peaks.
+Struggle for a mind in the Human Jungle series in 1964 begins inexplicably with a beautiful Joan Collins slowly stripping off her clothes, striptease steps interspersed, walking naked with a glazed expression through a London underground in a manner which is almost Lynch Twin Peaks.
 The film explores the mind, mental health and psychiatry with a great performance from Joan Collins and a jazzy moody soundtrack by John Barry.
 Beat Girl in 1960 stars Gillian Hill as a teenager who enters a strip club to seek revenge on her new step mother by finding and revealing her past.
 A stripper is writhing on the floor over a twisted column of fabric which seems a little shocking, even now, and Christopher Lee as the club

 manager starts to entice her into a dark world, with darker consequences.
 This was John Barry's first film commission performed by the Barry Seven, Adam Faith and Shirley Ann Field, who also starred in Saturday night and Sunday morning.

 Jan 15th 2018

 "You've got to think that any failure is a step along the way to success. " TV Drama.
 Unknown.